 How much does the new K-12 school cost?

-With the Polar School concept, you get high-quality Finnish curriculum-based school where every function has been thought through.
-That is why setting up a school isn´t a small investment but it starts to pay value for money about few years after it is launched.
+With the Polar School concept, you get a high-quality Finnish curriculum-based school where every function has been thought through.
+That is why setting up a school isn´t a small investment but it starts to pay value for money about a few years after it is launched.
 Feel free to contact us and ask more about the costs.
 Read more about how to start new K-12 school with us.